kwasielewska/PerQoDA/README.md

 ## Description

 The PerQoDA software is designed to test the quality of a dataset using permutation testing.
-It requires labeled dataset.
+The method is based on the network clssification problem and requires labeled dataset.

 ### Output examples